mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 Because this so important, the goal of this article is to create a system where this checking is automatic.
 If we read past the end of a packet, the packet read should abort automatically.
 If a value comes in over the network that's outside of the expected range, that packet should be dropped automatically.

-We're going to do this with minimal runtime overhead, and in such a way that we don't have to code separate read and write functions for packets anymore, but can write one function that performs _both_ read and write at the same time.
+We're going to do this with minimal runtime overhead, and in such a way that we don't have to code separate read and write functions anymore, but can write one function that performs _both_ read and write.

 This is called a _serialize function_.